anwar-vizrt/employee-directory/README.md

 ```

 ### Update employee information
-If we want to update this default manager personal information by doing a put operation on the same url which is
+If we want to update this default manager personal information, we cam do this by http put request on the same url which is
 unique for this user.
 To update the employee information we have to get/generate the current user json data
 then update the fields that we are interested in then do a `PUT` request with the data to the same url.